MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/trusted-platform-module-services-group-policy-settings.md

 **Computer Configuration\\Administrative Templates\\System\\Trusted Platform Module Services\\**

-The following Group Policy settings were introduced in Windows 10.
+The following Group Policy settings were introduced in Windows.

 ## Configure the level of TPM owner authorization information available to the operating system